uwsbel/sbel-reproducibility/2026/Pachipala_IEEE_DSInC/README.md

   --no_comm
 ```

-To resume a shard from a local episode index:
+To resume a shard from a local episode index (ex.
+259):
 ```
 python eval.py \
   -d ./DSInC_EXP/multi_hm3d_2-robot/ \